Quick start

 Executing

 You will notice that nothing is running, warning you about missing data.
-This is because the Motion-Stack uses a data first approach, if data is missing it will warn you.
-This method avoids relying on the concept of nodes or participants that can be brittle.
+The Motion-Stack uses a data first approach, if data is missing it will warn you.
+This method avoids relying on the concept of nodes, participants or pings that can be brittle.

 Missing lvl0 data: Terminal output